 1. What are Mutual Funds?

-are a platform of investment managed by professionals who invest in securities like stocks and bonds, money market instruments and commodities like precious metals.
-The amount in a mutual fund is invested across a diverse class of assets keeping in mind the objective of the investment.
+are investment platforms managed by professionals who invest in securities like stocks and bonds, money market instruments and commodities like precious metals.
+These funds invest across a diverse class of assets keeping in mind the objective of the investment.
 You may start with a comparatively small sum of money in mutual funds where finance professionals manage your fund.
 This is an attractive means of savings that also offers high growth prospects.

 2. How Do Mutual Funds Work?